The Best Pumpkin Pie Recipe

-- In a food processor, pulse together flour, salt and sugar to mix.
-Add butter and lard and pulse 3-5 times, till mixture resembles cornmeal, with a few chick pea sized chunks of fat.
+- In a food processor, pulse together flour, salt, and sugar to mix.
+Add butter and lard and pulse 3-5 times, till mixture resembles cornmeal, with a few chick pea-sized chunks of fat.
 Add ice water one tablespoon at a time, till dough just holds together.

 - Form dough into two rounds.
 Wrap in plastic and form into disks.
-Refrigerate one hour or longer.
+Refrigerate for one hour or longer.
 Roll and fill pie tins with dough.
 Place in refrigerator till filling is made.

 - Preheat oven to 425º.

 - Whisk together egg yolk and cream to make a glaze for the crust.

 - Make the filling by whisking dry ingredients together in a small bowl.
 Beat eggs in a large bowl.
 Add pumpkin and dry ingredients.
 Gradually stir in cream.
 Pour into crusts.

 - Brush exposed crust with egg yolk/cream mixture.
 If you have leftover filling, pour into ramekins and bake till set...removing before pies are finished.